-In today’s resumes, the education section is put under the experience. if you’ve graduated over 5 years ago, the only education details deserve being mentioned are your degree, major, university name and graduation year.
+In today’s resumes, the education section is put under the experience. if you’ve graduated over 5 years ago, the only education details deserve being mentioned are your degree, major (or double-major), university name and graduation year.
 Listing academic accomplishments, student communities, coursework and extracurricular activities is only acceptable for those recently out of college.

 Resume is a marketing tool, and nothing markets your professionalism more effectively than measurable successes from the past.
 Even if you believe that you haven’t done anything special, think at your daily work under the different angle, and you’ll certainly notice something worth to be shared in a resume.

 - Add figures: how much money you managed or saved for the company, how many people trained, how much you increased sales in percentages, etc.